visit-dav/visit/src/doc/tutorials/Aneurysm.rst

    The QueryOverTime attributes window.

-Now we can execute the *Max* query on all of our time steps and collect the results into a curve.
+Now we can execute the *Max* query on all of our timesteps and collect the results into a curve.

 1. Click on the Pseudocolor plot to make sure it is active.